mulasik/wta/README.md

 As soon as a new version is detected, it is stored in a TPSF data structure.

-In PCM, a TPSF data structure consists of the captured text version and the preceding pause duration.
-In ECM, a TPSF data structure additionally contains the previous text version, revision number, the transforming sequence, categorized list of sentences which make up this version, and the result of morphosyntactic relevance evaluation.

 ## Main Outputs

 ## Processing Pipeline